School board races, both nationally and locally, a heated front in culture wars

 Rebecca Gove, a Foxboro resident who teaches in a neighboring district, has seen pushback after questioning the positions advanced by Light and Pires.

-In an email to The Sun Chronicle, she wrote, “It’s unfortunate that Mr. Light’s and Mr. Pires’ supporters decided that it would be appropriate to intimidate and threaten rather than encourage open discourse.
+In an email to a reporter, she wrote, “It’s unfortunate that Mr. Light’s and Mr. Pires’ supporters decided that it would be appropriate to intimidate and threaten rather than encourage open discourse.
 As a town, we are better than that, and I was disappointed that neither candidate disavowed such behavior.”

 Gove, who has voiced support on her Facebook page for the incumbents, criticized a lack of “transparency” by the challengers.
 She said Light did not respond to a series of questions she sent him about his views and Pires “has built his platform on the dismantling of all diversity, equity, and inclusion programs ...”
 Light, she said, has “oddly avoided” questions about those issues.